LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ## Motivation

-The motivation for some VOP-like framework can be summarized as the desire for increased transparency and extensibility for DAO operational decision-making.
+The creation of an operational process framework will lead to reduced participant cost, increased transparency and increased extensibility for DAO operational decision-making.

+**Reduced Cost**

+First, the types of process that exist can be listed, summarized and presented in such a way that is more-approachable to the average participant than reading through multiple full RPIPs.
+Participant attention is a key resource.
+If all that is needed is a high-level overview of 'how does process x work in Rocket Pool', then attention should not need to be spent digging through low-level details unless required.

+Second, votes and discussions can be labelled explicitly according to the process they are using.
+This makes it easier for participants to quickly slot items into the appropriate mental boxes.
+Essentially, it becomes easier for voters and participants to tailor their level of engagement with the seriousness of the decision at hand.
+For example:
+* An RPIP is important, because it now always represents a change to the status quo rather than an operational decision.
+"I should pay attention!"
+* A GMC election doesn't represent a change to how Rocket Pool works, but its important to set general direction of grants spending via membership.
+"I might provide some input!"
+* A grants appeal can be more safely left to those with more time / interest in low-level grants decisions.
+"Other parts of my life take priority right now!"

+Thirdly, this also levels the playing field for participants with different levels of committment.
+There is a reduced need to understand many subtly different processes.
+Instead there is a general framework makes engagement with any process less of a mental hurdle once the framework is understood.

 **Transparency**

-A VOP-like framework allows participants in the Rocket Pool DAOs to more easily be able to understand the common processes that shape the DAOs.
-It does this in a few main ways:
-* The types of process that exist can be listed, summarized and presented in such a way that is more-approachable to the average participant than reading through multiple full RPIPs.
-Participant attention is a key resource and should not be wasted on implementation details, if all that is desired is a high-level overview of 'how does process x work in Rocket Pool'.
-* Votes and discussions can be labelled explicitly according to the process they are using.
-This makes it easier for participants to quickly slot items into the appropriate mental boxes.
-An RPIP is important, because it represents a change to the status quo.
-A GMC election is also important, but it doesn't represent a change to how Rocket Pool works.
-A grants appeal is potentially unimportant to a less-engaged participant, and can be more safely ignored.
-* The outcomes of processes can be recorded in a clear, consistent and accessible manner.
-Again, the goal is to minimize the attention and mental effort required by potential participants to find information they are looking for.
+The outcomes of processes can be recorded in a clear, consistent and accessible manner.
+This is worthwhile in and of itself, but it does also reduce the attention and mental effort required to find relevant information.

 **Extensibility**

-Adoption of a VOP-like framework helps to structure the processes of the Rocket Pool DAO in such a way that is easily extensible in future improvement proposals.
+Adoption of an operational process framework helps to structure the processes of the Rocket Pool DAOs in such a way that they are easily extensible in future improvement proposals.
 The motivation here is to encourage organization, transparency and accessibility in such a way that it becomes self-sustaining.
 If there is a clear existing structure in use, then it encourages its use in future RPIPs.

 ## Specification
 $TODO Remove